Blood Cancer Network Ireland (BCNI)

 Clinical research network for blood cancers brings fresh hope for Irish patients

-BCNI will provide blood cancer patients in Ireland with the opportunity to be among the first in the world to test new, potentially life-changing, drugs and treatments through early stage clinical trials.
+Funded by the Irish Cancer Society and Science Foundation Ireland, Blood Cancer Network Ireland (BCNI) will give blood cancer patients in Ireland the opportunity to be among the first in the world to test new, potentially life-changing drugs and treatments through early stage clinical trials.

 BCNI Clinical Trials